garandria/kmax/README.md

 To get the formulas for compilation units defined in the Kbuild files, we first need a list of all the top-level source directories for each architecture.
 The script uses a hacky Makefile to do this.
-Then calls kmaxall with all of the top-level directories.
+Then call kmaxall with all of the top-level directories.
 This is a memory intensive operation.
 The next script calls kclause on each of the architectures, as named in the arch/ directory.